mori-b/aioconnectors/README.md

 ## HIGH LEVEL DESIGN

 The client and server are connected by one single tcp client/server socket.
 When a peer sends a message, it is first sent to a unix socket, then transferred to a different queue for each remote peer.
 Messages are read from these queues and sent to the remote peer on the client/server socket.
 After a message reaches its peer, it is sent to a queue, one queue per message type.
-The user can chose to listen on a unix socket to receive messages of a specific type, that are read from the corresponding queue.
+The user can choose to listen on a unix socket to receive messages of a specific type, that are read from the corresponding queue.
 The optional encryption uses TLS.
-The server certificate is predefined, as well as the default client certificate.
-So that a server and client without prior knowledge of these certificates cannot interfere.
+The server certificate and the default client certificate are automatically generated and pre-shared, so that a server or client without prior knowledge of these certificates cannot interfere.
 Then, the server generates on the fly a new certificate per client, so that different clients cannot interfere with one another.

 ## USE CASES

--The standard use case is running a server or a client on each station.
+-The standard use case is running server and client on separate stations.
 Each client station can then initiate a connection to the server station.
 In order to have all clients/server connections authenticated and encrypted, the first step is to call

     python3 -m aioconnectors create_certificates <optional_directory_path>